ViennaTools/ViennaPS/README.md

 ## Application

+> __Deprecation Warning__: The ViennaPS application is no longer updated with new functionalities added to ViennaPS after release 1.1.0.
+Please use the Python bindings instead.

 It is also possible to build an application which can parse a custom configuration file and execute pre-defined processes.
 The application can be built using CMake:
 > __Important__: Make sure all dependencies are installed and have been built previously
 ```bash